 - Pain Interference (pain effect on sleep, pain Interference with therapy activities, and pain interference with day-to-day activities)

 - Impairment Data

 - Social Determinants of Health (SDoH).
-The SDoH is a newly proposed category.
+The SDoH is a newly finalized category.

 SNF Valued-Based Purchasing Program

 The performance period for the FY 2022 program year will be FY 2020, and the baseline period will be FY 2018.
-In addition, CMS proposes to adjust how and when it will suppress data on Nursing Home Compare for SNFs that have fewer than 25 eligible stays.
-CMS solicits comments on its proposed approaches.
+In addition, CMS finalizes adjustments to how and when it will suppress data on Nursing Home Compare for SNFs that have fewer than 25 eligible stays.

-In place of the March 31 deadline, CMS proposes to adopt a 30-day deadline for phase one review and correction requests, and notes that this proposal would align the phase one review and correction process with the phase two process.
+In place of the March 31 deadline, CMS finalizes a 30-day deadline for phase one review and correction requests.
 In other words, SNFs would have 30 days from the date that CMS issues its report to review the claims and measure rate information and to submit a correction request to CMS if the SNF believes that any of that information is inaccurate.

 How we can help

 CMS continues forward with PDPM implementation, which begins October 1.
-Interested in understanding how PDMP and the proposed changes in this rule may impact your organization?
+Interested in understanding how PDPM and the final changes in this rule may impact your organization?
 You can rely on CLA for our insights and analysis of the financial, policy-related, and operational impacts of an ever-changing health care landscape.
 We promise to know you and help you.